 - Holding Deposit (related to a specific tenancy)

 - Holding Rent related to a specific tenancy)

 - Tenant Reference

 Passing expense payments to the landlord

-An example may be a regular recharge of a broadband or other utility expense.
+An example may be a regular recharged expense of broadband or other utility.
 While this charge will be applied to the tenant and collected via the agency, it will be reflected as income for the property and will be available to pay out to the landlord.

 Define the recipient of the charge income when setting up tenant charge types in Settings.